Cimpress-MCP/Tiger-HAL/README.md

 }
 ```

 Because a HAL+JSON response hangs on the keys "\_links" and "\_embedded", the top-level value cannot be an array. <small>(Where would the keys and values go?)</small> For that reason, arrays are considered to be embedding themselves.
-In this library, this embedding has handled automatically, and arrays are always embedded under the "self" link relation.
+In this library, this embedding is handled automatically, and arrays are always embedded under the "self" link relation.

 ### Hoist